Wommelgem

 Wommelgem (/nl/) is a municipality located in the Belgian province of Antwerp.
 The municipality only comprises the town of Wommelgem proper.
 In 2021, Wommelgem had a total population of 12,991.
-The total area is 13.01 km².
+The total area is 13.01 km^{2}.

 Economy

 Wommelgem is one of 25 municipalities within the Albert Canal economic network (Economisch Netwerk Albertkanaal).

 The hardware store-chain Hubo Belgium is headquartered in Wommelgem.